tokamak-network/circom-ethereum-opcodes/README.md

 3. SHA3

     [Keccak256](https://github.com/vocdoni/keccak256-circom) hash function is implemented in Circom by [Vocdoni](https://github.com/vocdoni).
 However, it needs around 151k constraints by Keccak's zk-unfriendliness.
 Regarding no circuit has more than 1k constraints, Keccak circuit requires too much cost.
 We rather verify Keccak function in the verification phase of the modified Groth16.

+4. The prime number of finite field is less than MAX_VALUE of uint256.

+    Circom(2.0.5) performs over the finite field by the prime number; 2^253 < p < 2^254.

+    If input values are greater than the prime number, Circom automatically performs modulo by the prime.
+Therefore it would result in an unexpected output.
+For example, you cannot get the correct value of SHR(5, 2^254) because it actually computes the result of SHR(5 mod `p`, 2^254 mod `p`) which causes an wrong output.
+EVM still uses SHR operator to extract a function selector so most of transactions compute `VALUE_BIGGER_THAN_P` >> 224, for instance.
+SHR-H is designed to handle `VALUE_BIGGER_THAN_P` by dividing it by 2^8 before computing SHR so that the big value is fully representable.
+On the other hand, SHR-L takes an input smaller than the prime and there is no limitation to represent the input value itself over the finite field.